0x1990c/JHC_qml-qt-signal-interaction-example/README.md

 # qml-qt-signal-interaction-example
 QML, QT interaction with signal example (using PyQt)

+## Detailed Description
+Simple PyQt GUI except for QML type Slider.

+Slider sends the "moved" event when handle being moved as you can see the `slider.qml`'s code.

+PyQt script(`main.py`) gets that event and handles it properly.
+In this case, it changes the QLabel's text.

 ## Requirements
 * PyQt5 >= 5.12 - for using `onMoved` event of QML Slider (supported since QtQuick.Controls 2.2/Qt 5.9)